arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 QuestionDeck -> PopQuestions -> new LinkedList<String>
 Inline property  into caller.
 QuestionDeck -> new LinkedList<String>
-Inline remaining 'ScienceQuestions', 'SportsQuestions' and 'RockQuestions'.
+Inline remaining "ScienceQuestions", "SportsQuestions" and "RockQuestions".

 # EPISODE 3

 ## Put CurrentCategory Under Characterization Tests
-Add class QuestionnaireCharacterizationTests.
+Add class QuestionDeckTests.
-Add 'CategoryForCorrectPlace' data-driven test.
+Add "CategoryForPlace" data-driven test.
+What for the last category (Rock)?
+It seems that it hasn't a relationship with the place.
+In reality it has, only that is implicit.
+Better evidence the implicit relationship (from implicit to explicit).
-Add 'CategoryForOutOfBoardPlace' test.
+Add "CategoryForOutOfBoardPlace" test.

 ## Put AskQuestion Under Characterization Tests
-Add 'AskDifferentCategoryQuestion' test.
+Add "AskCategoryFirstQuestion" test.
 We can test without a visible output.
+Change return type from "Void" to "String".
-Add a return value equal to print.
+Add a return value equal to printed one.
-Complete 'AskDifferentCategoryQuestion' test.
+Complete "AskCategoryFirstQuestion" test.
+Add "AskManyQuestionsForSameCategory" test.
-Add 'AskSameCategoryQuestion' test.
+Add "AskQuestionForDifferentCategory" test.
-Add 'AskMixCategoryQuestion' test.
+Add "AskMixCategoryQuestion" test.

 ## Clean FillQuestions
 Point to "FillQuestions".
 Remove useless parenthesis.
-Inline 'CreateQuestion'.
-Extract 'BuildQuestion' method.
+Point to "createRockQuestion" not inline because we can reuse it.
+Let Extract Parameter category name and then Rename into "CreateQuestion".
+This is the power of waiting the last responsible moment to take decisions.

 ## Clean AskQuestionCategory
-Point to 'AskQuestionCategory'.
+Point to "AskQuestionCategory".
-Extract Variable to remove duplication, call 'Console.WriteLine' only once.
+Extract Variable from return.
-Change return type from 'Void' to 'String'.
+Move variable outer scope to remove duplications.
+Move "Console.WriteLine" outer scope to remove duplications.
-Move 'Console.WriteLine' into 'Game'.
+Move "Console.WriteLine" into "Game".

 ## Clean CategoryPlace
-Point to 'CategoryPlace'.
+Point to "CategoryPlace".
-Use '||' (or) to collapse conditionals.
+Use "||" (or) to collapse conditionals.
-What for the last category (Rock)?
-It seems that it hasn't a relationship with the place.
-In reality it has, only that is implicit.
-Better evidence the implicit relationship (from implicit to explicit).
-Extract array variable with conditionals values, change 'IF' in 'Contains'.
+Extract array variable with conditionals values, change "IF" in "Contains".
 Extract Field and move array initialization into Ctor.
+Wow!!
+More Data Clumps and in a different form.
+Another example of the power of waiting the last responsible moment to take decisions.
+Port remaining "ScienceQuestions", "SportsQuestions" and "RockQuestions".

 ## CategoryQuestions Born
 Now if we look closer to QuestionDeck we can see that Data Clump is still there.
 It is underlined by all little duplications.
 The problem here is that the logic is duplicated only to handle different data.
 How we proceed?
-We make a new Object that concentrate all the logic.
+We make a new Object that concentrate only the logic and ask for data.
-In order to refactor safely we use Parallel Design.
+This time we use another technique called Parallel Design.
-Add class 'Question' and use Pop Category to shape the external API.
+Add class "CategoryQuestions" and use Pop Category to shape the external API.
+Don't leave the NotImplementedException, the code must run.
+Replace one by one the other categories.
+Encapsulate Field to expose "CategoryName" category.
 What we have done is follow one of the Pragmatic Programmers tip:
 	Put Abstraction in Code and Details in Data.
-Replace one by one the other categories.
-Encapsulate Field to expose 'CategoryName' category.
 Aggregate all questions into a collection.

 ## Write CategoryQuestions Tests
 Add class CategoryQuestionsTests
-Add 'CheckPositionWithCorrectPlace' test.
-Add a 'PlaceOn' method.
+Add "CheckPositionWithCorrectPlace" test.
+Add a "PlaceOn" method.
-Add 'CheckPositionWithWrongPlace' test.
+Add "CheckPositionWithWrongPlace" test.
-Add 'ManyNextQuestions' test.
-Add a 'AddQuestion' method.
+Add "ManyNextQuestions" test.
+Add a "AddQuestion" method.
-Add 'NextQuestionWhenTerminated' test.
+Add "NextQuestionWhenTerminated" test.
 Chose an Exception.
-Change method names in 'IsOnPlace' and 'NextQuestion'.
+Change method names in "IsOnPlace" and "NextQuestion".
 Use simple collection like List<> or Queue<>.

 ## Retry Add New Requirement
 Now handle History Category is one line change.
 But the board was full, so we need to understand where place this new questions, so talk with business.
 The responses could be many, replace a old one with new, change distribution algorithm, doesn't add History anymore.
-In this case replace 'Science' with 'History'.
+In this case replace "Science" with "History".
 Golden Master test break, it's ok.
 QuestionnaireCharacterization tests break, it isn't ok.
 Revert and fix test.